RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Discussion

 \subsection{Information Dispersal Algorithms}

-In RepChain, the $\Delta$ is set to be 7.5 seconds because all the validators send the messages to each other via TCP.
+In \sys, all the validators send messages to each other via TCP.
 Such a setting results in a relatively high latency that reduces the system throughput.
-However, it can be improved by leveraging more efficient information dispersal algorithms, such as IDA-Gossi, an unreliable broadcast protocol with an erasure code scheme proposed by RapidChain.
+However, it can be improved by leveraging more efficient information dispersal algorithms, such as IDA-Gossi, an unreliable broadcast protocol with an erasure code scheme proposed by RapidChain\cite{zamani2018rapidchain}.